AnyBody/biplanar-spinal-alignment-reconstruction-method/README.md

 1. **Input**: Extracted landmarks of biplanar radiographs in sagittal and (optionally) coronal planes
 2. **Anatomical Landmark definition**: 2D coordinates of vertebral corner nodes (T1-L5), sacral endplate and bi-femoral head axis, as well as spinopelvic parameters Pelvic Incidence (PI), Pelvic Tilt (PT), Sacral Slope (SS) and Pelvic Obliquity (PO)
-3. **Inputs**: Vertebral inclinations and vertebral centroids coordinates, derrived from Anatomical Landmarks in the sagittal and coronal plane
+3. **Inputs**: Vertebral inclinations and vertebral centroids coordinates, derrived from anatomical landmarks in the sagittal and coronal plane
 4. **3D reconstruction**: Posture reconstruction drivers that integrate the degrees of freedom in the model setup
 5. **Alignment metrics**: Computation of sagittal and coronal angles, offsets, and global alignment parameters